-Part treat, part game, this ‘recipe’ calls for a lot of fun for your chickens!
+Part dessert, part game, this ‘recipe’ calls for a lot of fun for your flock!
 You can use cabbage, melon, cucumber, or even ears of corn to make this.

 Use an apple corer to put a hole through the center of whatever fruit or veggie you choose, then hang it from a piece of strong twine.
 Your flock will have a blast getting to this treat.

 If your hens are laying well, you may have an abundance of eggs to use up.
 Here’s a great recipe to use up all those extra eggs and give your chickens something to cackle about.
 You can also add in some other extras, such as flax seed oatmeal, or even left over cheese:

 28) Molt Muffins

 The Chicken Chick does it again – you’ll love this recipe for molt muffins, and so will your chickens.
 Help them through a hard molt with these easy, homemade treats.